-Provides limited liability for owners (partnerships do not, although corporate partners provide limited liability for their shareholders).
+Provides limited liability for the organization (partnerships do not, although corporate partners themselves have limited liability).

 May elect a non-calendar fiscal year, providing opportunities for shareholders to accelerate or delay recognition of income.

-May obtain significant tax benefits not available to partnership (S corporation and C corporation have different benefits; see C vs S Corporations for details).
+May obtain significant tax benefits not available to partnerships (S corporation and C corporation have different benefits; see C corporations vs S Corporations for details).

 Far more freedom to creatively arrange different capital contributions, profit distributions, loss allocations, preferential payments and voting arrangements between owners.

 Far more freedom to creatively arrange different benefits and tax deductions for corporate partners.

 Fewer limitations and burdens on trust ownership of partnership (dangers exist for trust ownership of S corporation).

 Not subject to annual California Franchise Tax ($800 minimum per year is payable by corporations, including any corporate partner), and no annual Statement of Information required.

 * This tax comparison of corporations and partnerships is intended to address a typical startup of a small business organization, excluding state-specific issues.
 This comparison is not exhaustive, nor does it apply necessarily in each and every circumstance.
 The contents of this website are not intended to be, nor shall they be considered, legal advice or legal opinions.
 Please see your CPA and/or attorney for more thorough coverage of the subject.

 CAVEAT: Pursuant to applicable federal regulations, we are required to inform you that any advice contained in this communication is not intended to be used nor can it be used for purposes of (1) avoiding tax penalties or (2) promoting, marketing or recommending to another party any transaction or matter addressed above.